abhishektha/dissertation/content/01Motivation.md

 Spacesuits in the Apollo era were custom tailored to each astronaut.
 However, as the astronaut corp grew, the EMU presented a modular sizing system, where differently-sized suit components had to be selected for each astronaut.
 Gaps between the wearer and the spacesuit could lead to excessive contact when the wearer moves and shifts inside the spacesuit [@Benson2009].
-Suit components which are too small can also cause higher contact pressures, leading to potential contact injuries.
+Suit components which are too small can also cause higher contact pressures, leading to potential contact injuries [@Anderson2015b].
 Poorly sized bladder inserts were found to be a factor in EMU foot injuries [@Strauss2004].
-Opperman et al [@Opperman2010] found that higher hand circumferences have a larger incidence of fingernail delamination in the spacesuit glove, while Charvat et al [@Charvat2015] found smaller hand circumferences to be a risk factor in fingernail delamination, showing how sensitive fit is in leading to injury.
+Opperman et al. [@Opperman2010] found that higher hand circumferences have a larger incidence of fingernail delamination in the spacesuit glove, while Charvat et al. [@Charvat2015] found smaller hand circumferences to be a risk factor in fingernail delamination, showing how sensitive fit is in leading to injury.
 Suit components should therefore be sized accurately to the suit's operator to ensure proper fit.

 ## Spacesuit Injury Countermeasures